 Cheating - Dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or from the examination paper of another student, assisting others to cheat, alteration of grade records, illegal entry or unauthorized presence in the office are examples of cheating.
 Complete honesty is required of the student in the presentation of any and all phases of coursework.
-This applies to quizzes of whatever length, as well as final examinations, to daily reports and to term papers.
+This applies to quizzes of whatever length, as well as final examinations, to daily reports, to term papers, clinical data entry, clinical attendance, and clinical performance.